mer-hybris/pulseaudio-modules-droid/README.md

 For example,

 1) source-output 44100Hz, stereo connects (so1)
-   a) source is configured with 44100Hz, stereo
+    1) source is configured with 44100Hz, stereo
-   b) so1 connects to the source without resampler
+    2) so1 connects to the source without resampler
 2) source-output 16000Hz, mono connects (so2)
-   a) so1 is detached from the source
+    1) so1 is detached from the source
-   b) source is configured with 16000Hz, mono
+    2) source is configured with 16000Hz, mono
-   c) so2 connects to the source without resampler
+    3) so2 connects to the source without resampler
-   d) resampler is created for so1, 16000Hz, mono -> 44100Hz stereo
+    4) resampler is created for so1, 16000Hz, mono -> 44100Hz stereo
-   f) so1 is re-attached to the source through resampler
+    5) so1 is re-attached to the source through resampler
 3) source-output 16000Hz, mono connects (so3)
-   a) so1 and so2 are detached from the source
+    1) so1 and so2 are detached from the source
-   b) so3 connects to the source without resampler
+    2) so3 connects to the source without resampler
-   c) so1 is re-attached to the source through resampler
+    3) so1 is re-attached to the source through resampler
-   d) so2 is attached to the source
+    4) so2 is attached to the source

 Classifying sinks and sources
 -----------------------------